swcarpentry/r-novice-gapminder/episodes/15-knitr-markdown.md

 ---
-title: Producing reports with knitr
+title: Producing Reports With knitr
 teaching: 60
 exercises: 20
 questions:
-- "FIXME"
+- "How can I integrate software and reports?"
 objectives:
 - Value of reproducible reports
 - Basics of Markdown